AY2425S1-DSA3101-Weeping-Wranglers/WW-AI-GK/README.md

 ### KG Dashboard
 **Connect to Neo4j NeoDash**:
-   1. Access NeoDash from a web browser at [https://neodash.graphapp.io](https://neodash.graphapp.io)
+   1. Access NeoDash from a web browser at [https://neodash.graphapp.io](https://neodash.graphapp.io).
+   2. Click "New Dashboard"
-   2. Use the `neo4j+s` protocol for encrypted, secure connections.
+   3. Use the `neo4j+s` protocol.
-   3. Provide the Aura database's URI, username, and password for authentication.
+   4. For Hostname, enter the part after "neo4j+s://" of your NEO4J_URI (saved in your `.env` file).
+For example if your NEO4J_URI is "neo4j+s://abcde123.databases.neo4j.io", your Hostname will be "abcde123.databases.neo4j.io".
+   5. For Password, enter your NEO4J_PASSWORD (saved in your `.env` file).
+   6. Click Connect.
-   4. On the left panel stated 'Dashboard', click create ("+") then "Import".
+   7. On the left panel stated 'Dashboard', click create ("+") then "Import".
-   5. Copy and paste the provided JSON (`dashboard.json`) into the "Import Dashboard" textbox.
+   8. Import the provided JSON (Found in `chatbot/neodash_dashboard.json`) into the "Import Dashboard" textbox.
-   6. Hit "Import" to load.
+   9. Hit "Import" to load.
-The imported dashboard will be automatically populated with predefined Cypher queries.You can now execute these queries to interact with your data and visualize your knowledge graph.
+The imported dashboard will be automatically populated with predefined Cypher queries.
+You can now execute these queries to interact with your data and visualize your knowledge graph.
+Feel free to create your own dashboard, tailored to your business needs.

-#### Additional Notes
-- **Security**: Always ensure that your database credentials are kept secure and never share them publicly.
-- **Customization**: You can modify the dashboard settings or Cypher queries as needed to fit your specific use case.
-- **Troubleshooting**: If you encounter connection issues, verify your Neo4j Aura credentials and ensure your internet connection is stable.

 ### Streamlit App